Hollowx44/100-days-of-code-Python-/Day20/README.md

 # Day 20 Project - Snake Game Part 1
-This initial version of Project:Snake Game as of Day 20.
+This is initial version of Project:Snake Game as of Day 20.
 ## Table of contents

 - [Overview](#overview)